Montana Grizzlies football: College Division / Division II

 Formerly in the University Division, Montana moved down to the College Division for football in 1963 with the formation of the Big Sky Conference.
 The College Division concluded the season with four regional bowls, played in December after the final polls were released.
 The undefeated Grizzlies played in the Camellia Bowl in 1969 and 1970, but lost both to North Dakota State in Sacramento, California.

 Division II debuted in 1973 and introduced a playoff system; Montana and the Big Sky moved to the new Division I-AA in 1978.

 Division I-AA/FCS Playoffs

-The Grizzlies have appeared in the I-AA/FCS playoffs 26 times with a record of 37–25.
-However, their 2011 appearance has been vacated, reducing their official playoff record to 35–24 in 25 appearances.
-With seven trips to the title game in fifteen seasons, they were national champions twice (1995, 2001) and runner–up five times (1996, 2000, 2004, 2008, 2009).
+The Grizzlies have appeared in the I-AA/FCS playoffs 28 times with a record of 38–25.
+However, their 2011 appearance has been vacated, reducing their official playoff record to 36–24 in 27 appearances.
+With seven trips to the title game in fifteen seasons, they were national champions twice (1995, 2001) and runner–up six times (1996, 2000, 2004, 2008, 2009, 2023).